 What are Kofte Turkish meatballs made of?

-Typically kofte is made with ground beef or lamb, or a combination of the two.
+Traditional kofte recipes are made with ground beef or lamb, or a combination of the two.
 This recipe calls for all beef but use whatever you prefer.
 Garlic, onion, breadcrumbs, egg, and spices are also used to both flavor the meat as well as bind it so the meatballs don’t fall apart during the cooking process.

 Ingredients in this Turkish meatball recipe